 The interest in football on the Rock reflects its diverse culture.
 The combination of Latin flair and stalwart British determination is a direct catalyst to locals following most European leagues in one way or another.
-But the English and Spanish leagues are the ones that dominate our soccer psyche with partisans on both sides furiously arguing as to which league is the pinnacle of the greatest sport in the word.
+But the English and Spanish leagues and the upcoming Qatar World Cup are the ones that dominate our soccer psyche with partisans on both sides furiously arguing as to which league is the pinnacle of the greatest sport in the word.

 The assertive pundit was surprised at the level of football knowledge expressed in Gibraltar and received a barrage of intellectual questions on two of the autobiographies he had on show; Pep Guardiola’s ‘Another Way of Winning’ and ‘Cristiano Ronaldo: The Biography’.